 - Anyone requesting to use data from a workgroup must notify all members in writing of their plans. - Data cannot be shared with individuals or organizations beyond those clearly stated in the original IRB application.
-With appropriate IRB approval, shared data must be de-identified and all efforts made to ensure that identities cannot be uncovered from other data provided. - Exercise ethical behavior in all areas of the research process.
+With appropriate IRB approval, shared data must be de-identified and all efforts made to ensure that identities cannot be uncovered from other data provided.
+Further, data sharing must be consistent and compliant with any applicable data use agreements and/or data management plans. - Exercise ethical behavior in all areas of the research process.
 Research misconduct is not permitted in any capacity.